Vallarasu: Plot

-Vallarasu (Vijayakanth) is the honest Deputy Commissioner of Police who has arrested Wasim Khan (Mukesh Rishi), a terrorist from Pakistan.
-His wife is Anjali (Devayani), and they both have two children.
-Vallarasu kills his senior police officer and father-in-law (Raghuvaran) because he knows that the latter is working with terrorists.
+Vallarasu is the honest Deputy Commissioner of Police who has arrested Wasim Khan, a terrorist from Pakistan.
+His wife is Anjali, and they both have two children.
+Vallarasu kills his senior police officer and father-in-law because he knows that the latter is working with terrorists.
 Anjali leaves Vallarasu after she learns that he killed her father.
-Vallarasu takes the help of youths (including Darshan and Sriman) who are disillusioned by their inability to join the police force to fight violence.
-Vallarasu fights R. Kandasamy (P. Vasu), a rich man who is behind the attempts to destabilize the country.
-With the help of Seshadri (Karan), a software engineer, Vallarasu succeeds in killing Kandasamy's son.
-In retaliation, Kandaswamy attacks Raheem (Sriman) and Seshadri, who both die.
+Vallarasu takes the help of youths who are disillusioned by their inability to join the police force to fight violence.
+Vallarasu fights R. Kandasamy, a rich man who is behind the attempts to destabilise the country.
+With the help of Seshadri, a software engineer, Vallarasu succeeds in killing Kandasamy's son.
+In retaliation, Kandaswamy attacks Raheem and Seshadri, who both die.
 In the climax, Anjali unites with Vallarasu after knowing the truth.
 Vallarasu also kills both Kandasamy and Wasim Khan.